 A relatively new typeface, Lato is an excellent choice for user interface website design.
 Lato’s semi-rounded characters create warmth, which isn’t always apparent in web fonts.
 Here, the strong form provides stability and slight masculinity.

 Font Fact: Lato means “Summer” in Polish.
 “Male and female, serious but friendly.
 With the feeling of the Summer,” – Łukasz Dziedzic, Lato creator.

 These fonts are bold and therefore great to apply to brands associated with strength and loyalty.
-Remember to find colors that will enhance the meaning behind your brand or company, here the colors blue and red form that relationship with the product and the typefaces.
+Find colors that will enhance the meaning behind your brand or company, here the colors blue and red form that relationship with the product and the typefaces.

 A contemporary and art-deco inspired combination, these geometric typefaces contrast and complement.
 Sifonn is a strong display font and ideal for headings and less copy heavy sections of text.
 Applying a high contrast font like Bebas Neue for the subheading forms visual harmony.

 This application has been used with a more complex photo grid.
 Images are placed and cropped deliberately within grids to complement the form of the photograph.
 Here the text has been placed on the darkest section of the photo and follows the form of the feature within the image.

 Related article: 60 free calligraphy fonts to bring charm to your designs

 Contemporary and cool, this is an excellent example of using a fine weight typeface for a heading and heavier versions for subheading and body copy.
 Montserrat has a clean, structured and easy to read form.
 The application of Montserrat Light for a heading softens the overall effect.

 In context, you can see how the fine lines complement the subject well.
 Because Montserrat is a very light typeface, it’s important to find copy space that doesn’t have too much detail to place it.
 In addition, make sure there is enough tonal contrast between background and text, to ensure your type is easily read.